jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   dx,[bx]
 ```

-just to use base or index addressing once — the `mov` instruction used to load BX takes 4 cycles and 3 bytes, more than negating any advantage base addressing has over direct addressing.
+just to use base or index addressing once — the `mov`{.nasm} instruction used to load BX takes 4 cycles and 3 bytes, more than negating any advantage base addressing has over direct addressing.

 Inside loops, however, it's well worth using the most efficient addressing mode available.
 [Listing 7-9](#L709), which adds up the elements of a byte-sized array using base+index+displacement addressing every time through the loop, runs in 1.17 ms. [Listing 7-10](#L710), which changes the addressing mode to base+index by adding the displacement into the base outside the loop, runs in 1.01 ms, nearly 16% faster than [Listing 7-9](#L709).
 Finally, [Listing 7-11](#L711), which performs all the addressing calculations outside the loop and uses plain old base-only addressing, runs in just 0.95 ms, 6% faster still.
-(The string instruction `lods` is even faster than `mov al,[bx]`, as we'll see in Chapter 10.
+(The string instruction `lods`{.nasm} is even faster than `mov al,[bx]`{.nasm}, as we'll see in Chapter 10.
 Always think of your non-*mod-reg-rm* alternatives.)
 Clearly, the choice of addressing mode matters considerably inside tight loops.

 We've learned two basic rules, then: 1) *use displacement-free mod-reg-rm addressing modes whenever you can*, and 2) *calculate memory addresses outside loops and use base-only or index-only addressing whenever possible*.
-The `lea` instruction, which we'll get to shortly, is most useful for calculating memory addresses outside loops.
+The `lea`{.nasm} instruction, which we'll get to shortly, is most useful for calculating memory addresses outside loops.

 ### *mod-reg-rm* Addressing: Slow, but Not *Quite* as Slow as You Think

 There's no doubt about it: *mod-reg-rm* addressing is slow.
 Still, relative to register operands, *mod-reg-rm* operands might not be quite so slow as you think, for a very strange reason — the prefetch queue. *mod-reg-rm* addressing executes so slowly that it allows time for quite a few instruction bytes to be prefetched, and that means that instructions that use *mod-reg-rm* addressing often run at pretty much their official speed.

-Consider this. `mov al,bl` is a 2-byte, 2-cycle instruction.
+Consider this. `mov al,bl`{.nasm} is a 2-byte, 2-cycle instruction.
 String a few such instructions together and the prefetch queue empties, making the actual execution time 8 cycles — the time it takes to fetch the instruction bytes.

-By contrast, `mov al,[bx]` is a 2-byte, 13-cycle instruction.
+By contrast, `mov al,[bx]`{.nasm} is a 2-byte, 13-cycle instruction.
 Counting both the memory access needed to read the operand pointed to by BX and the two instruction fetches, only 3 memory accesses are incurred by this instruction.
-Since 3 memory accesses take only 12 cycles, the 13-cycle official execution time of `mov al,[bx]` is a fair reflection of the instruction's true performance.
+Since 3 memory accesses take only 12 cycles, the 13-cycle official execution time of `mov al,[bx]`{.nasm} is a fair reflection of the instruction's true performance.

-That doesn't mean that `mov al,[bx]` is *faster* than `mov al,bl`, or that memory-accessing instructions are faster than register-only instructions — they're not. `mov al,bl` is a minimum of about 50% faster than `mov al,[bx]` under any circumstances.
+That doesn't mean that `mov al,[bx]`{.nasm} is *faster* than `mov al,bl`{.nasm}, or that memory-accessing instructions are faster than register-only instructions — they're not. `mov al,bl`{.nasm} is a minimum of about 50% faster than `mov al,[bx]`{.nasm} under any circumstances.
 What it does mean is that memory-accessing instructions tend to suffer less from the prefetch queue cycle-eater than do register-only instructions, because the considerably longer execution times of memory-accessing instructions often allow a good deal of prefetching per instruction byte executed.
 As a result, the performance difference between the two is often not quite so great as official execution times would indicate.

 In short, memory-accessing instructions, especially those that use *mod-reg-rm* addressing, generally have a better balance between overall memory access time and execution time than register-only instructions, and consequently run closer to their rated speeds.
 That's a mixed blessing, since it's a side effect of the slow speed of memory-accessing instructions, but it does make memory access — which is, after all, a necessary evil — somewhat less unappealing than it might seem.